dataiku/solutions-contrib/README.md

 ### 1.2 Important files and folders

-- **The project library**: The equivalent of the project library in your code studio environment is the folder **python-lib-versioned**, this folder can be synched directly with your project library in DSS
+- **The project library**: The equivalent of the project library in your code studio environment is the folder **project-lib-versioned**, this folder can be synched directly with your project library in DSS

 - **bs_projects_manager.py**: The script to update and create / pull webapps templates